router5/router5.github.io/_guides/async-data.md

 ## Chunk loading

 Chunk loading (loading code asynchronoulsy) is similar to data loading, since one can consider code is a form of data.
 With middlewares, you can call a done callback or return a promise, making them perfectly usable with `require.ensure` or `System.import`.
-Like examples above, you can implement similar techniques with, let's say, a `loadComponent` route property loading your chunk.
+Like examples above, you can implement similar techniques with, let's say, a `loadComponent` route property.

 ```js
 const routes = {